Carlow Hunt Branch

 Cross Country

-General: This is most people's favourite part of the day!
+This is most people's favourite part of the day!
 The fences are solid, fixed and imposing, and can include water, banks, drains, skinny fences, and almost anything else.
 Obstacles are numbered and flagged, with the RED flag on the RIGHT, and the WHITE flag on the LEFT, always.

 You must walk the course at least once before riding over it, preferably with a knowledgeable adult, and as few chattering companions as possible, as you need to concentrate and pay careful attention to your own jumps!